apquinn/mit-realtime-bus-tracker/readme.md

 #### Description

 Shows real-time stops between MIT and Harvard campuses.
+Leverages google maps and custom javascript to display each stop allong the route.

 #### Usage